davedittrich/python_secrets/README.rst

 ..

-Root directory
-^^^^^^^^^^^^^^
+Secrets Base Directory
+^^^^^^^^^^^^^^^^^^^^^^

-By default, ``psec`` expects a root directory in the current user's home directory.
+``psec`` expects to store all of files in a directory tree known as a *secrets base directory*.
+Originally, this was intended to be located in the current user's home directory.
 Unless you over-ride the name of this directory, it defaults to ``.secrets`` on Linux and ``secrets`` on Windows.

-The ability to change the location is supported to allow this directory to be placed on an exported file share, in a common location for use by a group on a workstation, or to move the contents to a different partition with more disk space.
+The ability to locate this directory in a different file system path is supported by command line options and an environment variable so you can store files on an exported file share, in a common location for use by a group on a workstation, or to move the contents to an encrypted disk or a different partition with more disk space.

-The first time you use ``psec``, there will likely be no
+The first time you use ever use ``psec``, there will likely be no
 directory:

 .. code-block:: console